Bob's hometown celebrates his 72nd birthday with a film festival, singer-songwriter contest, jam session at Zimmy's and a Bobby Zimmerman bus tour.

 Enjoy national and local blues musicians in Fern Island Park.
 There's a beer garden, of course.

-The 54th annual free show features aerobatics, extreme flying, wave riding, water-skiing and wakeboarding off North Avenue Beach.
+The 55th annual free show features aerobatics, extreme flying and parachuting off North Avenue Beach.

 See the Luminarium, try beer flights at the Minnesota Craft Brewers Guild, eat food on a stick and listen to free concerts.